 We love blue cheese, but any of your favorite semi-soft or shredded hard cheese (goat, gruyere, cheddar, gouda) works in its place.
-Tip: Mom mixed the cheeses and onions together, then took about 1/4 cup of the mixture and placed in plastic wrap, rolling up into a cylinder a little shorter than the chicken breast.
+Mom mixed the cheeses and onions together, then took about 1/4 cup of the mixture and placed in plastic wrap, rolling up into a cylinder a little shorter than the chicken breast.
 She put them in the freezer for about 10 to 15 minutes before stuffing the chicken.
 I never knew why she did until I skipped the step.
 It keeps the cheese from melting too quickly, before the chicken is done.

 Amy's Cheese-Stuffed Chicken Bacon Wraps

-- 1/2 cup chopped green onions
+- ½ cup chopped green onions

-- Salt and ground pepper
+- coarse salt and ground pepper to taste

-- 12 pieces bacon
+- 12 slices bacon

 - Place chicken breast in plastic resealable bags or between pieces of waxed paper, and pound with flat side of meat mallet or rolling pin to no more than 1/4-inch thickness.
 Set aside.